Nutrition and Liver disease

 Beyond the maintenance of a good, well-balanced diet, several conditions that develop in the later stages of cirrhosis require specific dietary management.

 Hepatic encephalopathy is a condition of impaired mental function due to altered liver function.
-It is often seen when scar tissue formation (cirrhosis) in the liver prevents the normal flow of blood through the liver.
+It is often seen when severe scar tissue formation (cirrhosis) in the liver prevents the normal flow of blood through the liver.
 The blood which contains toxins is “shunted” or redirected, back to the central circulation and into the brain without first going through the liver for detoxification.
 Cirrhosis with portal hypertension (an elevation of the portal pressure due to the obstruction of blood flow through the liver) may be treated surgically by shunting some of the blood around the liver, connecting the portal system with the systematic circulation.
 This “shunted” blood contains high concentrations of amino acids and ammonia and probably other, as yet unidentified, toxic substances that may cause altered mental function in some patients.

 ascites and edema